jonathan-politzki/jean-memory/README.md

 ### Prerequisites
 - Node.js 16+ for the frontend
-- Python 3.10+ for the backend
+- Python 3.10+ and [Poetry](https://python-poetry.org/) for the backend
+- Docker and Docker Compose for running local database/services
 - Google Cloud account for OAuth integration

 ### Running the Frontend